 I suppose I’m saying that just by quietly watching the behaviour of our fellow creatures that share our every day lives, we can sometimes notice things that may well form the basis of interesting and unusual stories.
 I’m sure this must have happened to me on that far distant day at Tenterden station, when we were asked to find a theme relating to the railway and build it into a short story.
 Perhaps I just noticed an old black cat stretched out on the warm earth below the station master’s prize geraniums, and ‘Orange Eyes and Geraniums’ was born.
 So, I hope you enjoy this short story.

 Orange Eyes and Geraniums

-The bright morning sun shimmered on the mirror topped-tracks and a warm summer breeze dusted the pink and scarlet geraniums growing in old Gudgin’s flower beds by the station fence.
-King Cole, the Tenton station cat lay on the warm earth among the flowers waiting for the arrival of the eleven forty-five.
+The bright morning sun shimmered on the mirror topped tracks.
+A warm summer breeze dusted the pink and scarlet geraniums growing in old Gudgin’s flower beds by the station fence.
+King Cole, the Tenton station cat, lay on the warm earth among the flowers waiting for the arrival of the eleven forty-five.

-The crossing gates were closed across the lane, and a signal bounced to a new shape against the clear blue sky.
-Above the waiting room door a brass bell pinged signaling the arrival of the train and prompting Gudgin to drag a heavy barrow piled high with trunks and cases onto the platform.
+The crossing gates closed across the lane and a signal bounced to a new shape against the clear blue sky.
+Above the waiting room door a brass bell pinged, signalling the arrival of the train and prompting Gudgin to drag a heavy barrow piled high with trunks and cases onto the platform.

 “The train’s running late today,” mumbled Gudgin, glancing at the station clock.